 Can a work that has already been submitted to the International Short Film Festival Oberhausen be submitted again in subsequent years?

 It is not possible to submit a work more than once.
-For this reason the Festival recommends submitting only final versions of films and videos.
+For this reason the Festival recommends submitting only final versions of films.
 In isolated and justified cases, replacing a preview tape already submitted with an updated version is possible, but only up until the time previewing is begun.

 Does the International Short Film Festival Oberhausen hold any rights to the films submitted?

 The Festival does not hold any rights to any of the entries apart from the right to screen the selected contribution up to three times as part of the festival programmes.
 With the submission of an entry, the copyright holder grants the Festival the right to screen such entry in the competitions for that Festival year.
 The Festival regulations and entry form, formulated in adherence with FIAPF guidelines, exclude all uses not specifically stipulated therein.
 Following the Festival, however, the Short Film Festival Oberhausen will in some cases endeavour to obtain the rights for non-commercial distribution, subject to the conclusion of a special contract agreement with the copyright holder.

 All preview copies submitted are made available in the Video Library for individual viewing by an expert audience, as long as no instructions to the contrary have been given by the copyright holder.
 Preview copies will only be returned to the sender upon receipt of explicit written instructions before the end of the respective year.
 If no such instructions are received, the author's right to have the film stored by the Festival expires at the end of the year.
 The costs for the return of preview copies will be charged to the submitting party.
 Since 2009 rejected films can participate in the Open Screening.

 Who decides whether or not an entry will be accepted?